-If you don't have a colormap and you don't want to create one, you can choose to use a color scheme to symbolize your values.
-Since there is no specific color tied to each value, this will render your data as if you are using the stretched renderer.
+If you don't have a color map and you don't want to create one, you can use a color scheme to symbolize the values.
+Since there is no specific color tied to each value, this will render the data as if you are using the stretched renderer.

-If a mosaic dataset is served as an image service, the publisher (or administrator) has the option to serve it using the color map or to convert the color map to an RGB image.
+If a mosaic dataset is served as an image service, the publisher (or administrator) can serve it using the color map or convert the color map to an RGB image.
 The color map will automatically be converted to RGB when the image service is served using WMS or WCS.

 The input raster.

-Choose the type of color scheme to render your input raster
+Specifies the type of color scheme that will be used to render the input raster.

-Additionally, you can browse to a pre-existing color map file that you have access to.
+Additionally, you can browse to and select an existing color map file that you have access to.

 The color ramp that will be used when Color Scheme Type is Color Ramp.
 Choose an existing color ramp or create one.